Loading...

 Create an agent

-The following example defines a coding agent that uses Claude Sonnet 4.6 with access to the pre-built agent toolset.
+The following example defines a coding agent that uses Claude Opus 4.7 with access to the pre-built agent toolset.
 The toolset lets the agent write code, read files, search the web, and more.
 See the agent tools reference for the full list of supported tools.

-The response echoes your configuration and adds id, version, created_at, updated_at, and archived_at fields.
-The version starts at 1 and increments each time you update the agent.
+The response echoes your configuration and adds id, type, version, created_at, updated_at, and archived_at fields.
+The version starts at 1 and increments each time an update changes the agent.

 {